sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [OS Course Notes](https://www2.cs.uic.edu/~jbell/CourseNotes/OperatingSystems/) : Chapter-wise course notes according to Galvin's book
 - [Programming, Web Development, and DevOps news, tutorials, and tools for beginners to experts](https://dzone.com)
 - [SQL (Structured Query Language) in one page : SQL.SU](http://www.cheat-sheets.org/sites/sql.su/) : a very good SQL cheat sheet
-- [Subtle | Poor Man's CI](https://www.subtle.press/course/poor-mans-ci) : Learn how continuous integration platforms work under the hood, by building one of your own on top of git with Node.js
 - [TCP/IP Illustrated Series](https://en.wikipedia.org/wiki/TCP/IP_Illustrated)
 - [The Bash Guide](http://guide.bash.academy) : a very good guide for learning the Bash Shell
 - [The Descent to C](https://www.chiark.greenend.org.uk/~sgtatham/cdescent/) : for those moving to C from some higher programming language like java or python.